 The following resources allow us to be more proactive in assessing potential risks and in addressing potential concerns expressed both internally and externally about our partnerships and relationships.

-Note that the Government of Canada – Universities Working Group is developing specific risk guidelines to integrate national security considerations into the evaluation and funding of research partnerships.
-These guidelines will be linked from this page when released.
+The Government of Canada – Universities Working Group has developed specific risk guidelines to integrate national security considerations into the evaluation and funding of research partnerships.
+Please see the below resources:

 University of Toronto Resources, Documents, and Processes